-Position titles used reflect the responsibilities of staff under this arrangement.
-These positions may not be present in all businesses, or different titles may be used for staff who carry out these responsibilities.
-In some businesses one person may have responsibility for more than one position.
+The position titles used reflect the responsibilities of staff under this arrangement.
+These positions may not be present in all businesses, or different titles may be used for staff that carry out these responsibilities.
+In some businesses one person may carry out the responsibilities of more than one position.

-The Certification Controller is responsible for -
+The Certification Controller is responsible for:

-- representing the business during audits and other matters relevant to ICA accreditation; - · training staff in their duties and responsibilities under this procedure; - ensuring staff comply with their responsibilities and duties under this procedure; - obtaining and reading the specific Safety Data Sheet (SDS) for the chemical in use; and - arranging a workplace risk assessment to be conducted in compliance with the Occupational Health and Safety (Hazardous Substances) Regulations 2017 (Victoria).
+- representing the business during audits and other matters relevant to ICA accreditation; - training staff in their duties and responsibilities under this procedure; - ensuring staff comply with their responsibilities and duties under this procedure; - obtaining and reading the Safety Data Sheet (SDS) for the chemical in use; and - arranging a workplace risk assessment to be conducted in compliance with the Occupational Health and Safety (Hazardous Substances) Regulations 2017 (Victoria).

-under PART A - Grower:
+PART A - Grower:

-- ensuring the business has current accreditation under Part A of this procedure (refer 9); - maintaining a property plan for each property on which produce is grown for certification under this procedure (refer 7.1); - ensuring all source blocks of produce grown for certification under this procedure have undergone preharvest treatments (refer 7.2); - ensuring treated and untreated produce is identified and controlled to prevent mixing of treated and untreated produce at harvest (refer 7.3); and - taking corrective action following detection of live fruit fly larvae at harvest (refer 7.4).
+- ensuring the business has current accreditation under Part A of this procedure (refer 9.1); - maintaining a property plan for each property on which host produce is grown for certification under this procedure (refer 7.1); - ensuring all source blocks of host produce harvested for certification under this procedure have undergone pre-harvest treatments (refer 7.2); and

+• ensuring treated and untreated produce are identified and controlled to avoid mixing of treated and untreated produce at harvest (refer 7.3).

-under PART B - Packer:
+PART B - Packer:

-- ensuring the business has current accreditation under Part B of this procedure; - ensuring treated and untreated produce is identified and controlled to prevent mixing during grading and packing (refer 8.2); and - taking corrective action following detection of live fruit fly larvae (refer 8.3).
+- ensuring the business has current accreditation under Part B of this procedure (refer 9.1); - ensuring treated and untreated produce is identified and controlled to prevent mixing during grading and packing (refer 8.2 and 8.3); and - investigating and rectifying any problems following the detection of non-conformity in packed product by the Packed Product Controller (refer 8.3.5).